 When the sun shines directly through the stained glass windows the interiors of the cathedral turn into a magical multi-coloured wonderland.
 Even the altarpiece of Jesus reflects the colours of the windows, making it even more beautiful.

 An archaeological site can be visited next to the Cathedral and a lot of interesting old relics have been discovered there.
-Artefacts which have been discovered during the excavation are now on display at our National Museum in Reykjavík.
+Artefacts that have been discovered during the excavation are now on display at our National Museum in Reykjavík.